cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/README.md

 #### Create and share queries

-Cinchy’s Data Collaboration platform features an intuitive Drag and Drop Query Builder that allows Builders to create using the Cinchy Query Language ([CQL](https://cinchy.gitbook.io/cql/)), a proprietary language specific to Cinchy.
+Cinchy’s data collaboration platform features an intuitive Drag and Drop Query Builder that allows Builders to create using the Cinchy Query Language ([CQL](https://cinchy.gitbook.io/cql/)), a proprietary language specific to Cinchy.
 All queries can be saved and shared, and query results automatically generate a full no-code API.

 #### **Consolidate legacy systems, create new solutions**